efornara/frt/doc/Compile.md

 ## Compile Godot (FRT)

-FRT is not really a patch, as it leaves the Godot source untouched.
+FRT can be compiled against the Godot engine source as it is.

+However there are some optional patches that you might want to apply to the engine.
+See the `patches` directory.
+FRT release binaries are generated applying the patches.

 Go to the platform directory and clone this repository: